145+ Best Girl Dog Names for Your Pretty Puppy

 Maya Wang/RD.com, Getty Images

-Cool girl dog names
+Cool female puppy names

 Everyone knows that cats possess an ineffable coolness, so arguably, cat names can be fluffy and frivolous without compromising their feline style.
 But sweet, slobbery, eager-to-please canines are a different story.
 And you may feel yours could use that extra edge.
 To help, we’ve come up with a whole host of cool girl dog names.
 Some are literally synonyms for “cool” (e.g., Fresca and Parkie).
 Others remind us of some very cool characters we remember from movies or television.
 And some are just so ineffably cool that to explain why would seem to do them a disservice.